 Like the ONE person you are serving, the problems that you are solving also need to be specific.

 Understanding the problems of your audience, allows you to gain a better understanding of how to best serve your audience.

-You might be sitting there thinking, “well, I’m just a …. – I don’t really solve a problem”.
+You might be sitting there thinking, “well, I’m just a fashion blogger, beauty blogger etc. …. – I don’t really solve a problem”.

 3. What are you really selling?

-It is vital that you know the answer to this question before you start designing your website.
+It is vital that you know the answer to this question before you start your DIY website design.
 It’s not your product.
 It’s not your service.
 It’s not even the features of your offering.